McDonald's ends Olympics sponsorship deal early

 McDonald's and the International Olympic Committee have agreed to end the company's long-standing Olympic sponsorship three years early, the IOC said on Friday.

+The company had said last year it would reevaluate its relationship with the Olympics.

-McDonald's, a sponsor since 1976 and part of the IOC's top sponsors programme that contributes more than US$1 billion in every four-year cycle for the Games, had a contract running through the 2020 Tokyo summer Olympics.
+McDonald's, a sponsor since 1976 and part of the IOC's top sponsors programme that contributes more than US$1 billion (782.84 million pounds) in every four-year cycle for the Games, had a contract running through the 2020 Tokyo summer Olympics.

 "In today's rapidly evolving business landscape, we understand that McDonald's is looking to focus on different business priorities," Timmo Lumme, managing director of IOC Television and Marketing Services, said in a statement.